-TH-637 The Salvation of Non-Christians: Studies in the Theology of Religions
+TH-637 The Salvation of Non-Christians

 In the light of the multi-religious and multi-faith worldly context wherein we live today, the questions of how the Christians view other religions and how they view God's stance on other faiths become of a crucial importance and primary relevance.
 This course attempts, first, to introduce students to the main exclusivist, inclusivist, and pluralist trends of thought on other religions within the field of study called "theology of religions."
 Second, it takes them more specifically into the question of the salvation of the non-Christians and explores with them a possible pneumatological-trinitarian hermeneutics of Christian soteriology that endeavors to exceed the theologically narrow, and seemingly inter-religiously controversial boundaries of Christocentric theology.

-TH-647 Reading Texts of Classical Islamic Thought

 (Summer 2015)

+TH-647 Reading Classical Islamic Texts (in Arabic): Philosophy and Theology

-This high level course offers an in-depth exploration of chosen writings of some of the most important theologians, philosophers, and spiritual masters of classical Islam: al-Hallâj, al-Ash'arî, 'Abd al-Jabbâr, Avicenna, al-Ghazâlî, Ibn Tufayl, Fakhr al-Dîn al-Râzî, Ibn 'Arabî, Ibn Qayyim al-Jawziyya, Ibn Khaldûn.
-These key texts will be read in the original Arabic, translated orally, explained grammatically, commented on ideologically, and discussed, by the students as well as by the professor.
-A basic familiarity with Greek philosophy, Islam, and the history of Muslim societies and Islamic thought (7th-14th centuries) will be useful for this course.
-A good knowledge of Classical Arabic is also highly recommended to maximize the learning.
+This high level course offers an in-depth exploration of the philosophical and theological writings of some of the central thinkers of classical Islam: Abû Ma'shar al-Balkhî, Abû l-Hasan al-Ash'arî, Ikhwân al-Safâ', al-Fârâbî, Avicenna, Qâdî 'Abd al-Jabbâr, Ibn ?ufayl, Averroes, Fakhr al-Dîn al-Râzî, Rashîd al-Dîn Fadl Allâh...
+Key texts will be read in the original Arabic, translated orally, explained grammatically, commented on ideologically, and discussed, by the students as well as by the professor.
+A good knowledge of Classical Arabic is required to maximize the learning in this course.
 Bibliographical references will be provided.
-(Summer 2014)
+(Summer 2016)